mlochbaum/BQN/doc/expression.md

         s

-Array destructuring using `[]` is also possible: it's equivalent to splitting the right-hand side with `<˘` and then applying list destructuring.
+Array destructuring using [array notation](arrayrepr.md#high-rank-arrays) `[]` is also possible: it's equivalent to splitting the right-hand side with `<˘` and then applying list destructuring.

         [t,u] ← ↕2‿3

         u

 Namespace destructuring uses an overlapping syntax, fully described in [its own section](namespace.md#imports).
-The left hand side is a list of names or aliases `to⇐from`.
+The left hand side is a list of names, or aliases `to⇐from`.

         q‿r ↩ {q⇐2+r⇐0.5} ⋄ q